joe-dorward/the-python-programming-language/tkinter/dictionaries/dictionaries_v1.01_hard_coded_flat.md

 **key**, and the second-item of the pair being the **value**.

 In any dictionary, **keys** *MUST BE* unique, but **values** *CAN BE* duplicates (or more).
 In this version, the *Dictionary* is hard-coded.
 In it, the keys are unique, but there is a duplicate value.

+Although the keys in this example are unique within the dictionary, it *IS NOT* a 'good' example of a Python dictionary - the keys in this example are as much data as the values are.
+In a better example, the keys would be more-like unique-identifiers (in the database sense) and less-like unique data-values.

 ```Python
 compact_disk_dictionary = {